terraform-viettelidc/terraform-provider-vcloud/website/docs/r/solution_landing_zone.html.markdown

 Provides a resource to configure VCLOUD Solution Add-on Landing Zone.

-~> Only `System Administrator` can create this resource and there can *be only one resource per VCD*.
+~> Only `System Administrator` can create this resource and there can *be only one resource per VCLOUD*.

 ## Example Solution Landing Zone configuration